dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-metrics.md

 **Is this what I should do?**

 [It depends!](https://twitter.com/SBinLondon/status/1413113782214266885) There will be times when it might be better to have logic stored in the modeling layer and there will be times when it might be better to have logic stored in the semantic layer.
-The needs of your business stakeholders should drive your decision on where to keep this logic.
+Our shorthand is to only include logic in the semantic layer if it is needed by our stakeholders - if they don't need to analyze the components, we keep them in the modeling layer.
+In the end, the needs of your business stakeholders should drive your decision on where to keep this logic.

 ## How to structure your metrics